DarkKnights-Development/info/README.md

 # info
 ToS and Privacy Policy of the Darkknights Discord Bot

-## Terms of Service for Discord Bot
+## Terms of Service for DarkKnights Discord Bot

 ### Last Updated: 09.06.2023